Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Constructing the upper bounds on one-way key rates with help of the CC attack

 Finally, we arrive at the expression for the PA-term as

-where we should recall that $H\left(A'|E=?\right)$ is the conditional entropy of Alice's outputs applicable whenever Eve distributes within the CC attack the nonlocal correlation, $\pAB^{\cNL}(a) = \QA{a}$, and preprocessing the outcome $A$ onto $A'$ according to the map $\cS$.
+where we should recall that $H\left(A'|E=?\right)$ is the conditional entropy of Alice's outputs applicable whenever Eve distributes the nonlocal correlation within the CC attack, i.e.~$\pAB^{\cNL}(a) = \QA{a}$, and Alice preprocesses the outcome $A$ onto $A'$ according to the map $\cS$.

 In what follows, we calculate in detail the PA-term \eqref{eq:PA-term} for the preprocessing strategies of Alice listed in Tab.~\ref{tab:critical}, as considered above in the evaluation of the EC-term, as well as the other two cases of random binning with and without noisy preprocessing.